Crusading movement: Eastern Christians

 Detail of the Greek Orthodox Mar Elias Monastery near Bethlehem.
 Its restoration was financed by the Byzantine emperor Manuel I Komnenus during the Crusading period.

-The liberaton of eastern Christians was declared a central aim of the First Crusade, yet initial encounters proved disappointing.
-Emperor Alexios, anticipating disciplined mercenaries or manageable allies, was unsettled by the Crusaders' influx, and secured oaths guaranteeing the return of reconquered Byzantine lands.
-Nonetheless, Bohemond retained Antioch—a former Byzantine provincial capital—for himself.
+The liberation of eastern Christians was proclaimed a central aim of the First Crusade, yet early encounters proved disappointing.
+Emperor Alexios, expecting disciplined mercenaries or manageable allies, was unsettled by the crusaders' influx.
+He secured oaths for the return of reconquered Byzantine lands, but Bohemond retained Antioch, a former Byzantine provincial capital.
 Soon after Antioch's capture, Crusader leaders described local Christians as "heretics" in a letter to Pope Urban.
-In 1099, Catholic clergy temporalily excluded native clerics from officiating at the Holy Sepulchre.
-(Note: In the Holy Sepulchre, Christ's resurrection had traditionally been commemorated by the lighting of candles from a flame believed by the faithful to descend miraculously from above.
-Native clergy were readmitted at Eastern 1101, as Catholic priests had failed to sustain the ritual celebration.)
 In the Crusader states, Eastern Christians paid a poll tax, signalling their subordinate status, although their self-governance was reinforced and some retained considerable landholdings.

 Orthodox Christians, or Melkites, formed the majority of Palestine's native Christian population and were also prominent in northern Syria.
-Regarded as schismatics rather than heretics, they received limited recognition.
+Catholic theologians regarded them as schismatics rather than heretics.
 Although most Orthodox bishops had fled Palestine before 1099, scattered references suggest the presence of an Orthodox hierarchy under Frankish rule.
 (Note: A notable example is Meletos, the Orthodox bishop of Gaza, who retained his position after the city fell to the Franks in 1149.
 The historian Christopher MacEvitt attributes this to the Templars, Gaza's new rulers, noting that appointing a Catholic bishop might have provoked disputes over tithes and properties.)
 Monasticism experienced a revival under Byzantine patronage.